BizDataAnalyst/PowerBi_Projects/README.md

 The findings of the analysis are summarised below:
   1. The company's sales revenue and volume exceeded the targets.
   2. The company experienced a year-on-year revenue growth, with 2024 being the best-performing year.
-  3. Product classes such as analgesics, antiseptics, mood stabilizers, antipretics, and antibiotics accounted for the highest sales in volume and revenues.
+  3. Product classes such as analgesics, antiseptics, mood stabilizers, antipyretics, and antibiotics accounted for the highest sales in volume and revenues (top 5).
-  4. The largest quantities of the company's products were sold in Butzbach, Baeweller, Cuxhaven, Frieberg, and Neuss cities
+  4. The largest quantities of the company's products were sold in Butzbach, Baeweller, Cuxhaven, Frieberg, and Neuss cities (top 5).
-  5. Delta team, managed by Britanny Bold, was the best performing by sales revenue.
+  5. Delta team, managed by Britanny Bold, was the best-performing team by sales revenue and quantities sold.
   6. Volume of products sold has a direct relationship with revenues, provided the product prices remain the same or reviewed across the board.

 ### Recommendations